 How can a person access your services?

 Individuals can self-refer.
-All they need to do is to call or text the Community Counselling Centre of London office at 1-888-350-2011 to make an appointment (Exeter) or to be put on the wait list (London).
+All they need to do is to call or text the Community Counselling Centre of London office at 1-888-350-2011 to inquire about wait times for an appointment or to be put on the wait list.
 They will be asked to leave a voicemail message and someone will call them back.

 What is the wait time to receive counselling?

-At this time, the waitlist time for the London location is 10-12 weeks.
-The Exeter site currently has immediate openings for those who live in the Exeter and South Huron area.
+At this time, the waitlist time is 10-12 weeks.
 This is actually a shorter wait time than is being experienced by other counselling centres in the area.

 If you have any further questions, please contact Alida van Dijk, the Executive Director of the Community Counselling Centre of London at alida@communitycounsellinglondon.com

+Check out the website at www.communitycounsellinglondon.com